johnbywater/dddeu2019/transcript/TRANSCRIPT.md

 * Factoring out the "process event" functionality allows an entire system of applications to be defined independently of infrastructure (not just domain model)
 * Infrastructure involved only when system is run
-* Runners for single-threaded development and testing, multithreading, multiprocessing, clocked stepping, actors…
+* Runners for single-threaded development and testing, multithreading, multiprocessing, clocked stepping, actors...
 * More time available for domain driven design! :)

 I thought I should mention, there is working code for all of this in a project on GitHub, my library for event sourcing in Python.
 I don't know how many people here use Python?
 In DDD terms, this is a "cohesive mechanism".
 Eric Evans wrote,